benchmark-action/github-action-benchmark/README.md

 regression [like this][alert-comment-example]. `alert-comment-cc-users` input is not mandatory for this, but I recommend to set it to make sure you can notice the comment via GitHub notification.
 Pleaes note that this value must be quated like `'@rhysd'` because [`@` is an indicator in YAML syntax](https://yaml.org/spec/1.2/spec.html#id2772075).

+Live workflow example is [here](.github/workflows/commit-comment.yml).
+And results of the workflow can be seen [here][commit-comment-workflow-example].

 ### Charts on GitHub Pages